Boy George: 2007 false imprisonment and assault of escort

+In December 2009, while still on licensed release from prison, Boy George made a request to the Probation Service that he be allowed to appear on the seventh series of Celebrity Big Brother (to be broadcast on Channel 4).
+His request was denied.
+The Probation Service argued that public confidence in the criminal justice system could be undermined if George earned "a lucrative sum" and used his appearance on the show to promote himself.
+They also said George's participation would pose "a high level of risk" to the service's reputation.

+2023 settlement

 In March 2023, a settlement was reached by the four original members of Culture Club, who agreed that George, Hay, and Craig would pay Moss £1.75 million, after he had filed a lawsuit against his former bandmates for lost income due to having allegedly been "expelled" from the group in 2018.
 The settlement required that Moss relinquish any and all rights to the Culture Club name and its use.
 Moss later filed bankruptcy proceedings against George and Craig, which were dismissed in June 2023.